 Epilog - Another rewarding experience in the San Gabriels!
 For this outing, the car trip was as much a part of the experience as the hike.
 I love my mountains!

-See Dan’s Hiking Pages
+See Hike Description at Dan’s Hiking Pages